trngaje/batocera.linux/knulli-Changelog.md

 - maximum audio volume for the TSP

 ### CHANGED / IMPROVED
+- updated power-button script for suspend and shutdown with optimized event detection, eliminating the need for excessive loops and checks
 - removed some unnecessary init and daemon scripts
 - default emulation station screensaver is now slideshow
 - updated powermode/battery mode scripts